Who am I? I’m a 30 year old Graphic and Motion Designer

 In September 2013, I started a 5 months intensive training in 3D and Motion Design in Gosselies.

-That training brought me to start working at the National Belgian Television (RTBF) as a Motion Designer in February 2014.
+That training brought me to start working for the Belgian National Television (RTBF) as a Motion Designer in February 2014.

-One year later, they asked me to become Media Manager for the campaign department.
-It helped me grow and meet different aspects of the television industry, especially in their campaign department.
+One year later, they asked me to become Media Manager for their campaign department.
+It helped me grow and meet different aspects of the broadcasting industry.
 However, being away from my creative self for almost a year, I needed to go back to my roots and came back as a Motion Designer there.

-In June 2015, I started giving occasional Photoshop classes at the RTBF Academy.
+Since 2015, I give daily Photoshop classes at the RTBF Academy twice a month.

-In the beginning of 2016, I re-designed and helped publish the new edition of the free regional magazine « Ardenneweb » .
+In the beginning of 2016, I helped publish the latest « Ardenneweb » magazine.
+I covered the entire layout with a fresh new design and co-edited the magazine.
 4.000 copies were published and delivered in bakeries and shops of the region.

-In April 2016, my boyfriend and I left for a year abroad.
+In April 2016, my boyfriend and I decided to put our lives on hold and traveled for a year.
 We spent 10 months in New Zealand and discovered other countries on our way in and way out.
-If you want to learn more about our amazing adventure, go check out the blog section above.
+If you want to learn more about our amazing adventures, go check out the blog section above.

 Told you I was an oversharer ! 😉